 You return to Finkelstein, who springs another fetch quest on you immediately.
 You could argue that this fetch quest is designed to better pace the cutaways between Oogie and the imps, but I don’t think so – I’ll say why in a minute.
 Like a lot of these “no good reason” moments in KH1, this one also comes down to a mini-game.
 This time, you have to go talk to the Mayor to get “Surprise” for the heart.
 And where is the Mayor?
 Why he’s past the graveyard of course, meaning you could have saved yourself a walk if Finkelstein had given all your instructions at once!
 The graveyard appears to be a dead end at first glance, but if you clear out the Heartless in the area, the coffin the imps were hiding in will open up and… teleport you away.
 Presumably this is why you weren’t given your instructions all at once: the three imps couldn’t have eavesdropped at you from the coffin if you were going to climb into the coffin five seconds later.
 You could also argue that the scene with the imps was supposed to teach you to open the coffin, but I feel that doesn’t hold water.
 If they had peered out of a door, that might have worked, but the coffin doesn’t make sense as a route in the first place!

 Once you emerge from the coffin, you find yourself in another part of the graveyard, where the Mayor plays a short game of Simon Says with you and some impressive looking ghosts.
 This is also probably the only Simon Says minigame I’ve ever seen that doesn’t force you to do multiple rounds.
 Just do it once and you’re fine, it can be over in a blink.
 I don’t really even know what to say.
+The game can’t be replayed, either, but… did we really even play it to begin with?
 The Mayor gives you a jack-in-the-box for your “Surprise,” and sends you on your way.

 I don’t even need to tell you what happens next, do I?
 You complete the heart and the three imps steal it.
 There was more surprise in that unseen jack-in-the-box!
 You’d think Sora might have been on his guard that the Heartless might attack, but no, everyone’s just sitting around like Cecil Harvey staring at the arm of Golbez going three feet an hour towards a powerful magic Crystal.
 Well, Sora, you’re not going to get any sympathy from me when you have to go all the way back to Oogie’s place.